alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

 Note that the only database service currently supported by PaaS is PostgreSQL.
 If your Rails app requires a database, it must be able to work with PostgreSQL.

+ The Cloud Foundry buildpack for Ruby automatically gets the details of the first available PostgreSQL service from the ``VCAP_SERVICES`` environment variable and sets the Ruby `DATABASE_URL` environment variable accordingly.
+Ensure that your app is configured to use `DATABASE_URL` to set its database configuration when deployed to the PaaS.

 1. Check out your Rails app to a local folder.

 1. [Exclude files ignored by Git](/deploying_apps/excluding_files/).